andrew2020wit/anki-viewer/README.md

 # AnkiViewer

-This is a simple front-end for Anki via [Anki-Connect](https://git.sr.ht/~foosoft/anki-connect/)
+This is a special front-end for Anki via [Anki-Connect](https://git.sr.ht/~foosoft/anki-connect/)

+It is designed to work with a large deck, based on a large dictionary.

+The deck must have a special structure.
+You can work with two or three decks.

+There are two modes: view and study.

+View mode is designed to filter a large deck and highlight some entries for study.
+Here you can also listen to the audio for the entire list of cards.

+The learning mode is similar to Anki's regular mode, but customized to my preferences.

 [https://andrew2020wit.github.io/anki-viewer/](https://andrew2020wit.github.io/anki-viewer/)